TEALSK12/apcsa-public/curriculum/Unit7/Lesson-701.md

    students, which can be accessed by student name, ID number, or grade level, weathermen store historical and current data about atmospheric conditions, etc.

-3. These data aren’t manageable unless we are able to search for a particular data point (datum).
+3. Large collections of data aren’t manageable unless we are able to search for a particular data point (datum).

    _Example:_ When you search the internet, you’re searching for a single keyword (or phrase) called a “search key” within a particular webpage (or set of webpages).